yk-tanigawa/yk-tanigawa.github.io/_publications/2024-05-29-genoboost.md

 Polygenic score, a statistical approach to predicting heritable traits and the genetic liability of disease, has received increasing research interest.

-Genetic dominance refers to deviation from linear additive effects of genetic variants on phenotypes.
+Genetic dominance refers to deviations from linear additive effects of genetic variants on phenotypes.
 It is observed, for example, in the ABO blood group system.
 However, they are typically not considered when predicting complex traits with polygenic scores.

 ![Genetic dominance effects](/files/2024/OhtaTanigawa2024_GenoBoost_dominance.png)